-- To reduce the complexity of the test and the test time, we propose for the 3 first tests defined in part 1.3 to use one single receiver associated with one transmitter. - To evaluate the impact of the number of modules per string and the length of the string wires, a varying line impedance ZL shall be inserted on the string.
+- To reduce the complexity of the test and the test time, for the 3 first tests defined in part 1.3, use one single receiver associated with one transmitter. - To evaluate the impact of the number of modules per string and the length of the string wires, a varying line impedance ZL shall be inserted on the string.
 Impact of parallel strings could also be simulated by inserting a parallel impedance at the output of the transmitter if needed.
-One pv module with an added receiver has to be simulated by an inductance of 2.2μH to 2.9μH (including tolerances).
-This value simulates the impedance of one receiver together with the impedance of the wiring of one pv module.
+One PV module with an added receiver shall be simulated by an inductance of 2.2μH to 2.9μH (including tolerances).
+This value simulates the impedance of one receiver together with the impedance of the wiring of one PV module.

-The additional wiring per string has to be simulated with an inductance from 0 μ H up to the value of 220 μ H for the longest string.
+The additional wiring per string shall be simulated with an inductance from 0 μ H up to the value of 220 μ H for the longest string.